TECH7Fox/sip-hass-card/README.md

 ## Troubleshooting
 Most problems is because your pbx server is not configured correct.
+To see how to configure FreePBX go to: https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX

-If you dont know how you can always make an issue or send me a email.
+If you are still having problems you can make an issue or send me a email.

 ## Contact
 **jordy.kuhne@gmail.com**